stephwright/open-data-training/Materials/Primers/P1_WhyOpenData.md

 But why bother taking your carefully collected, hard-earned data, and setting it free on the internet, for strangers to reuse, remix, and redistribute?
 There are lots of reasons-- we explore just a few of those next.

-## Why Open Data?
+## Why open data?
-Open Data helps to:
+Open data helps to:

 **1. Maintain Accountability**
 *When data is open, the results or findings of that data can be more easily verified, increasing public trust in research institutions and governments.*